-- Identifying, responding to, and reporting student-on-student acts of sexual harassment, sexual assault, or dating violence, including any mandatory reporting requirements under District or federal law which may be triggered by such incidents; - Communicating universal prevention techniques to students that increase their ability to set and communicate about appropriate boundaries, respect boundaries set by others, and build safe and positive relationships; and
+- Identifying, responding to, and reporting student-on-student acts of sexual harassment, sexual assault, or dating violence, including any mandatory reporting requirements under District or federal law which may be triggered by such incidents; - Communicating universal prevention techniques to students that increase their ability to set and communicate about appropriate boundaries, respect boundaries set by others, and build safe and positive relationships; and - Receiving reports and disclosures from students regarding student-on-student acts of sexual harassment, sexual assault, or dating violence in a supportive, appropriate, and trauma-informed manner.

-• Receiving reports and disclosures from students regarding student-on-student acts of sexual harassment, sexual assault, or dating violence in a supportive, appropriate, and trauma-informed manner.
+Addressing Student-on-Student Sexual Harassment, Sexual Assault, and Dating Violence

-Addressing Student-on-Student Sexual Harassment, Sexual Assault, and Dating Violence Reporting Student-on-Student Acts of Sexual Harassment, Sexual Assault, and Dating Violence Student, Parent, and Guardian Reporting
+Reporting Student-on-Student Acts of Sexual Harassment, Sexual Assault, and Dating Violence Student, Parent, and Guardian Reporting

 Students, parents, guardians, and other individuals are encouraged to file complaints as soon as possible after the alleged act.
 No time limit shall be placed upon when a complaint may be filed.
 Complaints, including anonymous complaints, may occur through any form of communication, including in writing, via telephone, or via in-person conversation.
 Complaints shall be filed with Jessica Hiltabidel, Title IX Coordinator (jessica.hiltabidel@inspiredteachingschool.org; 202-248-6825).
-If a student, parent, guardian, or other individual files a report with a school staff member other than the Title IX Coordinator, then that school staff member shall immediately follow mandated reporter requirements.
-The staff member shall then report the information to the Title IX Coordinator.
+If a student, parent, guardian, or other individual files a report with a school staff member other than the Title IX Coordinator, then that school staff member shall immediately report the information to the Title IX Coordinator.
+If the report includes allegations of student sexual abuse, the school staff member shall immediately follow mandated reporter requirements to alert MPD by calling 911.
+The school staff member should then inform the Title IX Coordinator.